Sherman5A/usw-pop-coursework-2/report/writing/report.md

 testing specialist [@automated-testing-article].
 Despite these disadvantages, when automated testing is implemented early into a project's development its advantages far outweigh the detriments.
-Catching errors early without manual testing reduces the cost of finding and then solving them, in addition to improving the structure of the project, as seen in processes like test-driven development that will be discussed later.
+Catching errors early without manual testing reduces the cost of finding and then solving them, in addition to improving the structure of the project, as seen in processes like test-driven development.
 Overall, automated testing is an extremely valuable area with a significant role in the project's development process.

-- Ensure that caught as they can become costly with time

-The time invested by creating these automated tests can be recouped by the time saved in manual testing stages.

-## Testing pyramid
+### Testing pyramid

 ![Testing Pyramid [@google-test-blog]](images/testing-pyramid.png){height=35%}